Senior Occupational Therapist

 What You’ll Do:

-• Work autonomously to assess and treat patients with complex needs in inpatient and pre-assessment settings.
+• Provide expert assessment and treatment for patients with complex needs in both inpatient and pre-assessment settings.

 What We’re Looking For:

-• HCPC registered with a degree in Occupational Therapy.
+• HCPC registration with a degree in Occupational Therapy.

-• At least 2 years’ experience managing complex caseloads.
+• Minimum of 2 years’ experience managing complex caseloads, ideally including orthopaedics.

-• Passion for continuous improvement and patient-centred care.
+• A proactive approach to continuous improvement and a commitment to patient-centred care.

-• 25 days annual leave plus UK bank holidays and an extra day off for your birthday
+• 25 days annual leave + bank holidays + your birthday off

 • Free secure staff parking